** Written in mid March 2020, but now I read it back in December 2020 it is still relevant!

 I’ve seen SO MANY articles about how to stay connected when you’re in a long-distance relationship.
 My favourite things to do are to have online dates, share a project, share a Netflix series and watch it together, read a book together, play scrabble online (which I’m horrible at, thanks dyslexia), have dinner together apart (sometimes even cooking the same thing!).
 Of course, none of these things is the same as crawling into bed with your lover for a cuddle, but they have helped me to feel more loved by and connected with my partner.
 They might work for you too.

-A final note — there are a couple of very hopeful drug trials happening, one of drug that is cheap, easy to manufacture and well tolerated by most people (not to mention out of patent).
-Doctors and researchers need as much time as possible to test these drugs – and the longer we can delay the peak of this pandemic the more likely vulnerable folks are to survive because they are more likely to have access to effective treatment.
+A final note — there are a couple of very hopeful drug trials happening.
+Doctors and researchers need as much time as possible to test these drugs – and the longer we can delay the peak of this pandemic the more likely vulnerable folks are to survive because they are more likely to have access to effective treatment (and eventually vaccines).
 So, please consider taking all the measures to ‘flatten the curve’ that you reasonably can.
 You won’t go far wrong if you put into place for yourself the measures that you think would be appropriate for the person you know with the highest risk of experiencing serious complications if they caught this virus, or as close to those measures as you reasonably can.

 A final, final note.
 Financially, this virus is affecting disabled people and precarious workers the most, especially sex workers.
 If you can please donate to their organisations, food banks and directly to workers themselves.
 I’ve linked to a few, but look for them in your own area too!